ctf2009/ci-cd-jenkins-k8s-openshift/sample-project/README.md

 ### Build

-From the root of this project you can simply run  `../gradlew -p ../ :sample:clean :sample:build`
+From the root of this project you can simply run  `gradlew clean build`

-From the root of the entire repository you can run `./gradlew :sample:clean :sample:build`

 **Note:** Gradle needs "just enough" characters to uniquely identify the sub project